‘Project Runway’ Judge Nina Garcia Reveals She Is Getting A Double Mastectomy

 “It feels strange knowing that for the first time in 25 year, I will miss the excitement, creativity, and energy of the shows, which have always served as a reminder of why I love this industry,” Garcia wrote before revealing she would be “watching from the sidelines” while healing from the major surgery.

-Nina continued, explaining that her “battle of the boobs” began a few years ago in 2015 after a undergoing a genetic test to check for mutations on the BRCA genes that increase the risk of breast and ovarian cancer.
+Nina continued, explaining that her “battle of the boobs” began a few years ago in 2015 after undergoing a genetic test to check for mutations on the BRCA genes that increase the risk of breast and ovarian cancer.

 “To my surprise, I received an envelope containing the results, stating that I did in fact have a mutation and was at high risk for breast cancer,” she said.

-Nina has spent the last three years carefully monitoring the situation and undergoing a number of tests and procedures, including mammograms, biopsies and two lumpectomies, and while she never received “terrible” results, there were still signs that indicated something may happen in the future.
+Nina has spent the last three years carefully monitoring the situation and undergoing a number of tests and procedures, including mammograms, biopsies, and two lumpectomies, and while she never received “terrible” results, there were still signs that indicated something may happen in the future.
 Ultimately, it was the results of a set of tests done in January that led Nina to make the decision with her doctors to undergo the preventative procedure.

 “I was living in a loop of testing, every day waking up thinking, ‘Is today the day I will get cancer?'” the editor-in-chief wrote.
 “I no longer wanted to have these scary thoughts, and I knew the only way they would stop was to schedule the surgery.”